LarsBehrenberg/gb-content-copy/content/posts/roger-bannister.md

       In 2011, Roger was diagnosed with Parkinson’s disease.
 He died on March 3, 2018 at Oxford.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/roger-bannister-and-landy-2004.jpg
+        imageTitle: Roger Bannister and John Landy at Iffley Road on the 50th anniversary of the four-minute mile in 6 May 2004 (©GooglerW, CC BY-SA 4.0)
+      - imageUrl: /assets/roger-bannister-lady-bannister.jpg
+        imageTitle: Lady Bannister at the prize presentation of the 2009 Teddy Hall relay race. (©Pruneau, CC BY-SA 3.0)
 ---
 ## Sir Roger Gilbert Bannister was one of the most renown middle distance runners in sports history.